 What is IoT and the IoT ecosystem?

 To understand how IoT will impact business, we need to understand what it is.
 In simple terms, the Internet of Things connects devices, things, and software as well as shares information, enables communication, and allows action and interaction through automation and machine learning.
 It is an impressive network made up of hardware, software, and applications that all interact and connect with one another using the internet and cloud technology.
-At the center of IoT is connectivity, which is why this technology offers such a growth opportunity for Telcos.
+At the centre of IoT is connectivity, which is why this technology offers such a growth opportunity for Telcos.

 There has been a vast increase in the use of IoT to automate and control business processes and operations remotely.
 As an example, IoT software can allow you to connect all your organisation’s mobile devices to your network and manage them from one central location.
 This provides more control over how the devices interact with and utilise your networks.
 Using this technology, you can implement security protocols, manage data as well as track and monitor company assets, all of which can impact efficiency and productivity.